- Clinic Services

 1 – 2 years of age and older: FVRCP (option for three – year vaccination) + Rabies (option for a three-year vaccine) + Feline leukemia vaccine (if your cat goes outside and/or visits other cats who do)

-We believe that a strong community also requires strong veterinary care.
+Our animal clinic believes that a strong community also requires strong veterinary care.
 For the well-being of both pets and residents of Markham, Unionville, Richmond Hill, Stouffville, Scarborough and the greater Ontario area, we recommend inquiring about our vaccination services today.